-This is part 1 in a series about a project to read/import a large collection of home-made optical media. the summary page for the whole project is imaging discs; Part 2 is Initial import of the discs.
+This was my initial posting of part 1 in a series about a project to read/import a large collection of home-made optical media.
+The canonical page for this material is now here, the summary page for the whole project is imaging discs; Part 2 is Initial import of the discs.

 From the late 1990s until relatively recently, I used to archive digital material onto CD-Rs, and later DVD-Rs.
 I've got about half a dozen spindles of hundreds of home-made discs with all sorts of stuff on them.
 A project to import them to a more future-proof storage location is long overdue.
 If you are in a similar position, consider a project like this as soon as possible: based on my experiences it might already be too late for some of them.
 The adjacent pictures were created with the ddrescueview software and show both a degraded home-made DVD-R and a degraded commercially pressed CD-ROM.
 I came across both as I embarked on this project.